Here are some tips to help you protect yourself from telephone scam artists calling and pretending to be with the IRS.

 If you get a phone call from someone claiming to be from the IRS and asking for money, here’s what you should do:

 - Report the incident to the Treasury Inspector General for Tax Administration (TIGTA) at 1-800-366-4484 or at the TIGTA website.

-- Use the Federal Trade Commission (FTC) Complaint Assistant form for reporting imposters – like people who say they work for the IRS, but don’t.
-Please add “IRS Telephone Scam” to the comments of your complaint.
+- Use the Federal Trade Commission (FTC) Report Fraud website to report imposters – like people who say they work for the IRS, but don’t.

 Remember: The IRS does not use email, text messages or any social media to discuss your personal tax issue.